jkastelan/PUI2017_jlk635/HW7_jlk635/README.md

 # Homework 7
 # Jonathan Kastelan

-I worked predominantly by myself with help from Andrew Nell, Prince Abunku and reference code from FBB.
+I worked with Andrew Nell, and some assistance from Prince Abunku and reference code from FBB.

 ## Assignment 1